Dance Map Directory

 VMI Somatic Practice Certification Program in Vocal Dance & Voice Movement Integration

-Amsterdam-centered program leads to a registered Somatic Movement Therapist/Educator and is accredited by ISMETA and KTNO.
+Program leads to a registered Somatic Movement Therapist/Educator and is centered in Amsterdam and accredited by ISMETA and KTNO.
 The training develops skills connecting dance, movement, voice, improvisation, bodywork, and physical repatterning education.
 New group begins each autumn.
 Organ Rebalancing—an advanced bodywork practitioner postgraduate program—is also accredited by KTNO.
 The Rocca Project, located in the beautiful landscape of Roccatederighi, Tuscany, Italy, is an interdisciplinary performance and healing arts program offered annually in July/August.

 +31 (0)6 246 17853 | | www.patriciabardi.com